3,108 reviews679 followers

 569 reviews135 followers

-Let me begin by saying my opinion of this story is in the minority so please take everything I say with a whole bag of salt.
-From the beginning I thought Simon was annoying and while he did grow on me a little I still couldnât get over how ridiculously bewildered and dumbstruck he became after learning anything new about Galen, his brothers, or paranormal beings in general.
-I understand his initial shock after being attacked by shades and healed by men claiming to be nephilim but after that youâd think heâd be able to accept that there was more to the world than he realized and process new information a little better than he did.
-I was so sick of hearing him tell Galen that he couldnât believe he was really a nephilim or that demons actually existed, or how he thought he might be in a dream or actually dead.
+From the beginning I thought Simon was annoying and while he did grow on me a little I still couldn’t get over how ridiculously bewildered and dumbstruck he became after learning anything new about Galen, his brothers, or paranormal beings in general.
+I understand his initial shock after being attacked by shades and healed by men claiming to be nephilim but after that you’d think he’d be able to accept that there was more to the world than he realized and process new information a little better than he did.
+I was so sick of hearing him tell Galen that he couldn’t believe he was really a nephilim or that demons actually existed, or how he thought he might be in a dream or actually dead.
 When he fainted after seeing angel wings for the first time I literally had to stop reading and give myself a few minutes because I was about to dnf right there.
 And GOOD.
 LORD. his questions and tactless comments!
 I get that the author used his questions as a way of passing information to the reader but it only made me dislike him more.
 She should have come up with a better way of getting her ideas across.
-Now, Galen and his brothersâŚ. !!!
-I loved their personalities, their backstory, how they each represented one of the seven deadly sins, and the way they interacted with each other.
-The background story concerning the battle between the angels from the celestial realm and the fallen angels (along with their demon accomplices) was interesting enough that by the 60% mark it was the only thing that kept me invested.
-I wanted to know what was happening with the ring, whose hands it would end up in, and what that meant for all of them.
-Ultimately, my biggest gripe with this story is that I never really bought into Galen and Simonâs relationship.
-Iâm no fan of instalove but when done right I can accept it and move on with the rest of the story.
-In this case it just didnât work for me⌠Simon and Galen didnât seem compatible at all.
-Galen mentioned that he felt âa connectionâ with Simon the first time he saw him but that wasnât enough for me.
-Their sex scenes were short, consisted of mostly bland descriptions of what they were doing, lacked passion, and felt absolutely unbelievable to me.
-By the 60% mark I lost interest in their relationship and was already looking forward to reading about Daman, Gray, and Bellamy.
-2.5 stars

-- 2022 monsters-demons-fae
+2022 monsters-demons-fae

 Verdelite